 To label some interesting point in the signal or analysis result, you can use signal annotations.
 Those will be displayed as markers containing some user-specified text and pointing to some signal location.

 You can create annotations by selecting the corresponding context menu option on the signal.
-Simply position the signal ruler on the location where you would like to define an annotation, press the right-mouse button and choose the Set annotation here… menu option.
+Simply position the signal cursor on the location where you would like to define an annotation, press the right-mouse button and choose the Set annotation here… menu option.
 A dialog will appear where you can enter your annotation text of up to 32 characters in length.

 These annotations will be saved in a workspace file and reloaded later when you load a SWS file.
 This feature is especially interesting if you want to exchange your signal or analysis results with somebody and would like your comments to remain visible.